THE EUROPEAN BANKING INSTITUTE

 The EBI Covid-19 Report provides a weekly overview of the 'Pandemic Crisis-Related' Economic Policy and Financial Regulation Measures in Europe.

 The “EBI Master in Law and Practice of the Banking Union” is a Pilot Project of the European Banking Institute aimed, in the spirit of the Meseberg declaration, to the development of multi-jurisdictional teaching activities of the law of the Banking Union in the Eurozone.
 EBI Master is organised by the University of Bologna in cooperation with the University Carlos III Madrid and the University of Lisbon.

 The International Summer School on Banking & Financial Law is an EBI initiative promoted by Università Cattolica del Sacro Cuore of Milan and other EBI Academic Members which every year brings together and promote the debate and dialogue between young researchers and professionals in relation to issues concerning regulation and supervision of financial firms and financial markets.

-The Task Forces are gathering academics, regulators and practitioners who are engaging in informal exchanges of views on banking regulation topics in order to promote dialogue and research in that area.
+The Working Groups are gathering academics, regulators and practitioners who are engaging in informal exchanges of views on banking regulation topics in order to promote dialogue and research in that area.
 They examine the full scope of relevant topics and highlight the current challenges in order to give impetus to innovative regulatory avenues and practical solutions.
 They also make benefit of academic publications and ongoing research from practical experience and insights.